jentang/ICINYC/ICT4G-research.md

 [PlaNYC](http://blog.allourideas.org/post/6326304438/making-new-york-greener-and-greater) using allourideas.

-[EcoCitizen World Map Project](http://ecocitizenworldmap.org/) - survey and mapping tool built on Ushahidi platform.
+[EcoCitizen World Map Project](http://ecocitizenworldmap.org/), an example of a survey and mapping tool built on Ushahidi's platform.

 ###Cases that have gone offline
 Reforme.ma - citizen engagement to constitutional reform in Morroco.